Melkite: Orthodox Melkites

 Some typically Grecian "ancient synagogal" priestly rites and hymns have survived partially to the present, notably in the distinct church services of the Melkite and Greek Orthodox communities of the Hatay Province of Southern Turkey, Syria and Lebanon.
 Members of these communities still call themselves Rūm, which literally means "Romans" in Arabic (that is, those of the Eastern Roman Empire, what English speakers often call "Byzantines").
 The term Rūm is used in preference to Yūnāniyyūn, which means "Greeks" or "Ionians" in Classical Arabic and Biblical Hebrew.

 The Orthodox Saint, Raphael Hawaweeny, reports that:

-"There is a local tradition which says that when the Caliph Umar Ibn Al-Khattab wanted to write the document of guardianship to Patriarch Sophronius, after he had heard that Christians were divided into different groups such as Jacobites, Nestorians, Armenians, Maronites, and so forth, he asked him: "What is the name of your branch of Christianity?"
+There is a local tradition which says that when the Caliph Umar Ibn Al-Khattab wanted to write the document of guardianship to Patriarch Sophronius, after he had heard that Christians were divided into different groups such as Jacobites, Nestorians, Armenians, Maronites, and so forth, he asked him: "What is the name of your branch of Christianity?"
 Sophronius entreated him to give him some time so that he could find a good name pleasing to the Caliph.
 While he was absorbed in praying fervently, he was inspired to call his people by the first word he would hear in the service.
 Then listening attentively, he heard the Deacon reading the fifth Psalm from the first hour: "Oh my King and my Lord."
 Then he knew that he should call his people "the Royal People, or the Kingly People."
 Upon finishing his prayer he told the Caliph that they should be called "Royal People," or "Melkites."
 The Caliph approved this name and ...
-From that time till the end of the Arabic period, the Orthodox people of Palestine and Syrian came to be called the Royal People."
+From that time till the end of the Arabic period, the Orthodox people of Palestine and Syria came to be called the Royal People.

-This local tradition has been interpreted by some members of the Brotherhood of the Holy Sepulchre to argue that Patriarch Sophronius was Greek, and therefore claim that the term Melkite refers specifically to the Greek nation and ethnicity as a "Royal People", often as justification for racial discrimination against non-Greeks, which Saint Raphael argues against.
+This local tradition is interpreted by some members of the Brotherhood of the Holy Sepulchre to argue that Patriarch Sophronius was Greek, and therefore claim that the term Melkite refers specifically to the Greek nation and ethnicity as a "Royal People", often as justification for racial discrimination against non-Greeks, which Saint Raphael argues against.